-Saturday 2 December 2017
+Saturday, 2 December 2017

 Staffansvisan / Staffan Stalledräng

-In Sweden, Lucia is a mid-December holiday with traditions of singing (luciasångar), eating buns (lussebullar), drinking (e.g., glögg), lighting candles (ljus; even more than usual), and not doing any work.
+In Sweden, Lucia is a mid-December holiday with traditions of singing (luciasångar), eating buns (lussebullar), drinking (e.g., glögg), lighting candles (ljus; even more than usual), and having a day off work.
 The Lucia celebration seems to be a festival of light, celebrated on the date that was the actual Winter solstice, the shortest day, according to the old Julian calendar.
 The name Lucia comes from an Italian saint (whose name means light).
 But the old folkloric name for this shortest day (or longest night), Lussinatt (Lussi night), is obviously similar to the name Lucia.
 Lussinatt is named for Lussi, a certain evil supernatural being who would fly with her accomplices through the night, and who seems to have little in common with St Lucia apart from a similar sounding name.

 Christmas and Lucia fall very close to one another, both traditionally involve a lot of singing, and there is typically a lot of overlap in songs: Songs that are specifically about either Lucia or Christmas could easily be sung on either occasion.
 The Staffansvisan (Staffan's song) was once more associated with St Stephen's day (boxing day), but nowadays it is usually sung on Lucia.

-The Staffansvisan is sometimes associated with a Swedish St Staffan (or Stenfinn), who was a Christian missionary in 11th century Sweden (and Hälsingland in particular).
+The Staffansvisan is sometimes associated with a Swedish Saint Staffan (or Stenfinn), who was a Christian missionary in 11th century Sweden (and Hälsingland in particular).
 But the stories of stables, horses, and hunting seen in the ballad don't seem to fit with this historical figure.

 Some versions of the Staffansvisan are to do with the birth of Jesus, with King Herod, and with St Stephen as one of his stable boys.
 The legend of St Stephen and Herod seems to be based on a version of the story of Herod and the wise men, with the martyr Stephen added in place of the wise men.
 The biblical St Stephen, the first Christian martyr, was stoned to death after the death of Jesus, and doesn't belong at Herod's court at all.